rurban/ctl/README.md

 `bits/iterator_vtable.h`, `algorithm.h`, the extended `range` methods,
 and `foreach_range`, `foreach_n`, `foreach_n_range` macros.

-Reproducible tests with `SEED=n`,
+Reproducible tests with `SEED=n`, many more test improvements.
 Optimized test dependencies, time went from 25s to 3s even with ccache.

-Optimized hashmaps with two growth policies, about faster with the policy `CTL_USET_GROWTH_POWER2`, instead of the default `CTL_USET_GROWTH_PRIMED`.
+Optimized hashmaps with two growth policies and many security policies.
+Faster and more insecure with the policy `CTL_USET_GROWTH_POWER2` instead of the default `CTL_USET_GROWTH_PRIMED`.
 Added the `CTL_USET_CACHED_HASH` policy for faster unsuccessful finds with high load factors, but more memory.
+The default `CTL_USET_SECURITY_COLLCOUNTING` policy is `2`, using a customizable `sleep()` call on DDOS attack.

-Flat hashmaps will be added with open addressing, thus no internal bucket methods, and faster, but pointers into it are disallowed.
+A flat `hashmap` will be added with open addressing, thus no internal bucket methods, and faster, but pointers into it are disallowed.
 Flat sets and maps as open hashmaps and btree will support no pointer stability, and no iterator stability.

-Optimized list, seperate connect before and after methods.
+Optimized `list`, seperate connect before and after methods.

 Implemented correct string and vector capacity policies, as in gcc libstdc++ and llvm libc++.
 Tested also against the libc++ from llvm and the Windows MSVC STL, not just the GNU libstdc++ v3.

-Work is ongoing for all `algorithm.h`, `iterators` and `ranges` with proper iterators. `hashmap`, `btree_set`, `string_view` and `span` (i.e. _vector\_view_) not yet.
+Work is ongoing to finish the rest of `algorithm.h`, `numerics` and `memory`, add `pair` for map and `btree_set`, add proper string and identifier support.
+`string_view` and `span` (i.e. vector\_view) not yet planned.

 On errors, like `size > max_size` return silently.
 This avoids DDOS attacks.
 When assert is used, throw them. (when assert.h included, no NDEBUG.
 This is simlar to the no-exception abseil) glouw/ctl does not treat errors at all.
 There cannot be any.

-Added formal verification tests for many functions, via `cbmc`, which even caught a set.find error not caught by review, nor random testing nor sanitizers.
+Added formal verification tests for many functions, via `cbmc` for bounded loops and `satabs` for unbounded lists, which even caught a set.find error not caught by review, nor random testing nor sanitizers.

 Support not only GNU make, but also BSD make and MSVC nmake.
 `gen_images.sh` is not bash-only anymore, and supports updating single graphs.